CharlesCNorton/yoflo-cli/README.md

 - `-ss`, `--screenshot`: Enable screenshot on detection.
 When a target object is detected, a screenshot will be automatically captured and saved with a timestamped filename.

-- `-lf`, `--log_to_file`: Enable logging alerts to a file.
-Detection alerts will be logged to a file named `alerts.log`, creating a persistent record of detection events.
+- `-lf`, `--log_to_file`: Enable logging of detection events to a file.
+Detection events will be logged to a file named `alerts.log`, creating a persistent record of detection events.

 - `-is`, `--display_inference_speed`: Display inference speed.
 This flag logs the rate of inferences per second, providing insight into the performance of the detection process.